-Fora Financial does not advertise a minimum credit score requirement on their website.
-This company does do a hard credit check on your personal score to help determine your terms, but a poor score alone will not stop you from accessing capital.
+Fora Financial does not advertise a minimum credit score requirement on its website.
+This company does a hard credit check on your personal score to help determine your terms, but a poor score alone will not stop you from accessing capital.

-However, Fora Financial is strict about their other guidelines.
-If you have been in business for less than six months or your monthly sales fall below the amounts listed above, your application will most likely be rejected.
+However, Fora Financial is strict about its other guidelines.
+If you have been in business for less than six months or your monthly sales fall below the amounts listed above, your application will most likely get rejected.
 If you’re trying to qualify for a merchant cash advance, remember that the $5K/monthly revenue minimum must be in credit or debit card sales.

 Additionally, Fora Financial does not lend to businesses in the following industries:

 - Auto sales